 - A minimum of a 2.0 cumulative grade point on all work attempted in the academic major.

-- A core curriculum which must include a 3-hour course in U.S. History or U.S. Government and a 3-hour course in College Algebra, College Math, or higher level math course.
+- A core curriculum must include a 3-hour course in U.S. History or U.S. Government and a 3-hour course in College Algebra, College Math, or a higher-level math course.
 See Core Requirements for Bachelor Degrees .

 - A major.

 Except for certain programs as specified by the program, all students receiving the associate degree (the AA or AS) must successfully complete at least 60 hours.

 Graduation with an associate degree requires a C average (2.0 cumulative grade-point average) on all work attempted at the University; completion of at least 20 hours above the freshman level unless specified otherwise in the program; and completion of at least 15 hours (excluding credit by examination) in residence.
 Hours earned as credit by examination are counted as hours toward graduation but are not counted as hours in residence.
 See “Credit by Examination.”

 Courses completed for an associate degree at UA Little Rock will be counted toward the appropriate requirements for the baccalaureate degree.

 An associate degree may be conferred as a second degree when the first degree is either a baccalaureate or another associate degree, subject to these provisions: